YourNiceCv

 2. ATS Guide

-3. What is ATS? — How Applicant Tracking Systems Work (UK 2026 Guide)
+3. What is ATS? — How Applicant Tracking Systems Work (US 2026 Guide)

-What is ATS? — How Applicant Tracking Systems Work (UK 2026 Guide)
+What is ATS? — How Applicant Tracking Systems Work (US 2026 Guide)

 What is ATS?
-Learn how Applicant Tracking Systems screen CVs in the UK, why 75% get rejected, and how to pass.
+Learn how Applicant Tracking Systems screen resumes in the US, why 75% get rejected, and how to pass.
 Workday, Taleo, Greenhouse explained.

 By YourNiceCV TeamUpdated 2026-03-1712 min read